Ascentroid/Ascentroid/README.md

 * Unreal Engine content manager: Update your level static mesh Light Map Resolution to something high like "1024" or "2048" ("1024" is usually high enough)
 * Unreal Engine content manager: Move textures to its own content folder
 * Unreal Engine content manager: Move materials to its own content folder
-* Unreal Engine content manager: Edit materials (for cartoony style, set Metallic and Specular to "0" (zero), and Roughness to "1")
+* Unreal Engine content manager: Edit materials (for cartoony style, set Metallic and Specular to "0" (zero), and Roughness to "1"); alternatively, use the "M_Conversion" material in the map kit as a parent material for your own material interfaces
 * Unreal Engine level: Add player starts from the map kit
 * Unreal Engine level: Add powerup respawn triggers from the map kit
 * Unreal Engine level: Add doors from the map kit (remember to set unique IDs for all!)